ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

 To support a multi-cloud approach, Terraform works with providers.
 A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.cloud}} has its provider for Terraform, enabling users of {{site.data.keyword.cloud}} to manage resources with Terraform.
 Although Terraform is categorized as infrastructure as code, it is not limited to Infrastructure-As-A-Service resources.
 For more information, see [ibm_database](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database).

-## Step 1: Install the Terraform CLI
+## Step 1: Install Terraform and the Terraform CLI
 {: #tutorial-provision-postgres-install-cli}
 {: step}

+1. Follow the steps at [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/docker-get-started){: external} to install Terraform.
 1. Follow the steps at [Installing the Terrafom CLI](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI.

 ## Step 2: Configure the {{site.data.keyword.cloud}} Provider plug-in